tristanmyers/tristanmyers/README.md

 ### What I'm working on
 - A custom browser homepage that will make my browsing habits easier, with a news aggregator, favorite links and weather.
-  - Javascript, Typescript, Node/Express, MongoDB.
+  - Using Javascript, Typescript, Deno and Sqlite.

 ### What I'm learning
 ### Currently improving